D&T in primary schools develops young children’s skills and knowledge in design, structures,

 The children at Wigton Moor have been enjoying DT activities in July as part of a school-wide DT week.
 All classes have been designing and making paper bags for a design brief, developing and creating initial ideas to appeal to the client and customers, and then making the bags - fit for purpose!

 Reception, Years 1 and 2 have been designing and decorating ready-made bags for a Tropical World brief based on animals.
-The bags look fantastic with lots of extra features the children decided to add themselves.
-The bags can be used to carry gifts and then used as hand puppets.
+The bags look fantastic with lots of extra features the children chose to add themselves.
+The bags can be used to carry gifts and then turned into fun hand puppets.

 Year 5 have been designing and making from scratch a paper bag design for JD Sports based on sports equipment.
 This was the most challenging activity as the children had to listen carefully and follow the demonstration on how to make the bags from A3 paper, using tricky origami techniques for folding - very difficult!
 The results are great!